Global employment classifications: Contractor vs. Employee vs. PEO

 About Global PEO Services

-Global PEO Services (GPS) helps companies expand globally without having to set up legal entities in foreign jurisdictions and deal with related talent acquisition, HR, benefits, payroll, tax, and compliance issues.
+Global PEO Services, a Safeguard Global company, helps companies expand globally without having to set up legal entities in foreign jurisdictions and deal with related talent acquisition, human resources, benefits, payroll, tax, and compliance issues.
 Hire employees fast, test new markets, or respond to growing business needs quickly while leaving the compliance and operational burden to us.

 With our Professional Employer Organization (PEO) or Employer of Record (EOR) services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent and speed to market.
 Contact us today to learn more.